derek-knox/Coding-For-Designers/book/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 ## Anatomy of HTML, CSS, and JavaScript

 This section will be the first where we really start digging into the existing languages of HTML, CSS, and JavaScript.
 We have covered quite a bit in an effort to get to this point.
 Specifically, we learned about the powerful concepts of binary and states in addition to encoding and decoding in the *Breaking Barriers* chapter.
 We learned in *Structure, Style, and Behavior* how each concept plays a valuable and distinct role in an interactive creation.
-In *Coding and Visual Design* we mapped familiar design-specific concepts to coding concepts to help establish a knowledge bridge.
+In *Coding and Visual Design* we mapped familiar design-specific concepts to programming concepts to help establish a knowledge bridge.
 More recently, we explored programming-specific concepts to help shape your understanding of how code lives and communicates in real-time.

-We know code is a system for converting meaning between forms and HTML, CSS, and JavaScript are just specific forms.
+We know code is a system for converting meaning between forms where HTML, CSS, and JavaScript are just specific forms.
 HTML is a markup language used to define structure.
 CSS is a style language used to define style.
 JavaScript is a scripting language used to define behavior.
 The web browser knows how to decode HTML into divisions of content and render them.
 It also knows how to decode CSS property-value pairs to adorn the HTML elements with style and functionality.
 Lastly, we know a browser's runtime and engine understand how to decode and execute JavaScript which enables an interactive creation to exist.

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.

 Let's squash a myth real quick.
-Designers and other non-coders new to coding think they need to learn an entire new language, and in the context of the web, *three* new languages.
-This is not true.
-What needs to be learned is the:
+Designers and other non-coders new to coding think they need to learn an entire new language including all its words, syntax, and idiosyncrasies.
+In the context of the web, that would mean *three* sets of words, syntax, and idiosyncrasies need to be learned.
+There is a better way to spend time and energy learning however.
+What really needs to be learned is:
 1. Distinction between structure, style, and behavior
-2. Anatomical implementation of structure, style, and behavior
+2. Language syntax of structure, style, and behavior
-3. Common subset of code words for each implementation (80/20 rule)
+3. Subset of code words for each implementation (80/20 rule)

 For 2D and the web, that means we need to know the difference between HTML structure, CSS styling, and JavaScript behavior.
-We have this distinction covered.
+We have this distinction covered already.
+Bonus.
 Let's dig into number two and three.
-Learning these two facets for each language won't be easy, but it can be simple.
+Learning these two facets for each language may not be easy, but it can be simple.
 Regardless, there is no substitue for practice.

 ### HTML

 In keeping with the structure, style, and behavior order, let's look at the anatomy of each starting with HTML.
 We will title our file `index.html` to align with a best practice naming convention.
+Technically you can name it anything your OS allows, but make it easier on yourself and follow this best practice.

 ```markup
 <!DOCTYPE html>